shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fabrication.md

 ---

-### **POLARITY**
+## **Magnet Polarity -**

 Setting your magnets with the correct polarity is essential for your finished Tracks to pass the final Function Test with flying colors.
 Since magnet polarity is invisible, you will need a compass or Source of Truth tool to make sure the polarity of your Track Stacker set matches the polarity of other sets around the world.
-To make this process easy you can directly purchase a Source of Truth tool from the store, but if you are unable to purchase one, the procedure for determining and setting magnetic polarity yourself is described below
+To make this process easy you can directly purchase a Source of Truth tool from the store, but if you are unable to purchase one, the procedure for determining and setting magnetic polarity yourself is described below.

+There are broadly 4 different types of magnetization operations that you will need to carry out in order to fabricate your own Tracks.
+The general procedure for each is described below -

+- ### **Con Magnet Polarization -**

+	Con Magnet polarization refers to the polarization of the ⌀6mm ↧2mm magnets on the mating face of each Track.
+These must always be polarized with the North face on the left and the South face on the right as shown in the image below.

+- ### **Board Magnet Polarization -**

+	Board Magnet polarization refers to the polartization of the ⌀8mm ↧3mm magnets on the bottom (play surface) side of each Track.
+Board magents should always be polarized with the South face out as shown in the image below.
+This ensures that Tracks function correctly with Z Supports and in Tracks that use Magnetic Detents or Springs.

+- ### **Z Support Polarization -**

+	Z Supports should always be polarized such that the wider square face of the support has the North face out, and the narrower round face has the South face out as shown in the image below.

+- ### **Magnetic Spring Polarization -**

+- ### **Magnetic Detent Polarization -**

 ---

-### **SOURCING MAGNETS**

----

-### **SOURCING MAGNETS**
+## **SOURCING MAGNETS**

 ---